AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 Campaign users do not need to be database experts: there is no longer any need for complex database maintenance operations or complex table indexing.

-## Temporary unavailable features{#gs-unavailable-features}
+## Unavailable features{#gs-unavailable-features}

-Please note that some capabilities are not yet available in this first version, such as:
+Please note that some capabilities are not available in this first version, such as:

 * Marketing Resource Management
 * Distributed Marketing